The Bias Problem and Opinions

 We need to know why this blindness among experts occurs so often.
 The social sciences have extensively studied biases and poor thinking.
 Neuroscientist Jonah Lehrer author of How We Decide (2009) concludes: the brain is awash in feelings…even when we try to be reasonable and restrained, these emotional impulses secretly influence our judgement.
 Dr. D. Kahneman of Princeton University and author of Thinking, Fast and Slow states: I am generally not optimistic about the potential for personal control of biases.
 And Dr. K. Stanovich at the University of Toronto in his book What Intelligent Tests Miss has research which shows: the correlation between unbiased reasoning and intelligence (is) nearly zero.

 Professor Owen M Williamson at the University of Texas El Paso provides the perfect example of this type of academic bias: he developed a list of 146 logical fallacies, or what he calls junk cognition.
 What is interesting is that his purpose for the list is not to educate people about the thinking traps, so they could improve their personal thought processes.
 Rather he developed the list for "intellectual self-defence" so his supporters could recognize the "fake or deceptive" arguments of others.
-The unspoken assumption being that he, and presumably his approving colleagues, are so perfect in their thinking that they are invulnerable to any type of thinking disorder.
+The unspoken assumption being that he, and presumably his approving colleagues, are so perfect in their thinking that they are have no need for this list as they are invulnerable to any type of thinking disorder.

 From the above we see that regular folk will be plagued with biased opinions.
 But it seems equally true for scientists and experts.
 That fact corresponds with our daily experiences: we all have come across lawyers, book and movie reviewers, accountants, and news pundits who are frequently plagued by poor opinions.
 There are reports that as much as 90% of medical knowledge of the recent past has now been judged to be substantially or even completely wrong.
 A 20-year long study of the work of political experts found their predictions were no better than using the spin of a coin.
 As this is likely true for scientists they can not - as they do now - rely on peer review and simply assert they are without bias; they have a primary responsibility to draw attention to the steps they have taken, at every step of their research, to ensure that their work has addressed The Bias Problem.